Latticeworks1/SEE-PT-AI/README.md

 # SBT Prediction Model for CPT Data

+This project is implemented as a Google Colab notebook, allowing you to easily run and experiment with the SBT Prediction Model in a cloud-based environment.
+Google Colab provides a convenient interface for running Python code, managing dependencies, and leveraging GPU resources for accelerated model training.

+To get started with the SBT Prediction Model on Google Colab:

+1. Open the notebook file (`SBT_Prediction_Model.ipynb`) in Google Colab.
+2. Follow the instructions provided within the notebook to upload your training and new data files, adjust hyperparameters, train the model, and make predictions.

 This repository contains code for training and using a deep learning model to predict Soil Behavior Type (SBT) values based on Cone Penetrometer Test (CPT) data.
 The model is implemented using TensorFlow and Keras.

 ## Introduction